Onboarding Wizard

 • Can any targets be built in parallel?

-• Are there dependencies between targets?
+• Are there dependencies between targets (e.g., Mobile needs API first)?

 Step 5: Structure